Cirkit Designer Logo

 }

 • I2C Address: The default I2C address is typically 0x27, but it may vary depending on the module.
-Use an I2C scanner sketch to determine the correct address if needed.
+Use an I2C scanner sketch to detect the correct address if needed.

-• Power Supply: Ensure a stable 5V power supply to avoid flickering or malfunction.
+• Power Supply: Ensure a stable 5V power supply to avoid flickering or malfunctioning of the display.

-• Contrast Adjustment: Use the onboard potentiometer to adjust the display contrast for optimal visibility.
+• Contrast Adjustment: Use the onboard potentiometer to adjust the contrast for optimal visibility.

 • Backlight Control: The backlight can be turned on or off programmatically using the lcd.backlight() and lcd.noBacklight() functions.